Robyn Meagher

-Robyn Adair Meagher (born June 17, 1967) is a retired Canadian athlete competing in the middle and long-distance events.
+Robyn Adair Meagher (born June 17, 1967) is a retired Canadian middle and long-distance runner.
 She represented her country at the 1992 and 1996 Summer Olympics, as well as three World Championships.
 In addition, she won a silver medal at the 1994 Commonwealth Games.

-Nowadays, she works as a clinical counselor.
+Meagher was inducted into the University of Victoria’s Sport Hall of Fame in 2007; and, inducted into the Nova Scotia Sports Hall of Fame in 2010.